snackCake/docs/Broadleaf-Concepts/Key-Aspects-and-Configuration/Merge-Configuration.md

 ### Which strategy should I use?

-When possible, you want to use strategy 1.
+When possible, you want to use **Strategy 1**.
 Whenever the goal is to merge into an existing `ListFactoryBean`, `SetFactoryBean`, or `MapFactoryBean`, this is the right approach.

-If you are wanting to contribute an entry to a collection that is not handled by one of those three classes, the next step is to check if an entry in default.properties exists.
+If you want to contribute an entry to a collection that is not handled by one of those three classes, the next step is to check if an entry in `default.properties` exists.
 If it does, you are able to use the second merge strategy.

 ### Disabling the second strategy

 On occassion, you may need to override the Broadleaf merging process.

-This can be done by by adding a file named `broadleaf-commerce/skipMergeComponents.txt` in your classpath.
+This can be done by adding a file named `broadleaf-commerce/skipMergeComponents.txt` to your classpath.
 For example, in the DemoSite, put this file in the `core/src/main/resources` directory.

 The file should contain a list of component names for which you do not want the Broadleaf Commerce merge process to be used.
 The example below would not perform merging on the `blAddItemWorkflow` and `blUpdateItemWorkflow` components.